segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/index.md

 ### UTM Parameters

-If you want to send UTM parameters to Google Analytics via one of the Segment server-side sources they need to be passed manually.
+If you want to send UTM parameters to Google Analytics using one of the Segment server-side sources they need to be passed manually.
 The client-side Javascript library ([Analytics.js](/docs/connections/sources/catalog/libraries/website/javascript)) is highly recommended for collecting this data since it all happens automatically.

 Your UTM params need to be passed in the `context` object in `context.campaign`.
 For Google Analytics `campaign.name`, `campaign.source` and `campaign.medium` all need to be sent together for things to show up in reports.
 The other two params (`campaign.term` and `campaign.content`) are both optional, but will be forwarded to GA if you send them to Segment.